tunisiano187/Chocolatey-packages/README.md

 So now, If you want to add a Country/Community, if you're using Slack or Discord, just tell me...
 If you just want to add other supports(other than Discord or Slack), let me know which, and i'll search to use it.

-How to send bugs or features ?
+---How to send bugs or features ?---

 Just :
 go on this page (you'll need to create an account) : https://gitlab.com/WMEScripts/wme-send-to-slack-public/issues